SamahChazbeck/GitHub_Tutorial/README.md

 # GitHub_Tutorial
-This is a tutorial on how to use GitHub Repositories This Read me was added to test the fetch funstionlaty on desktop repository from the online one.
+This is a tutorial on how to use GitHub Repositories This Read me was added to test the fetch functionality on desktop repository from the online one.